LunaaSan/BanditBot/README.md

 BanditBot is a discord bot which is apart of the "Project Bandit", Project Bandit is a Selfbot, Regular Discord Bot & Website Services.
 Also Bandit Bot is a multipurp bot, which is in **__beta and not fully finished__!!**

-Bandit was made pretty fast and its still in beta we will be adding command handlers and all the commands ect, right now all the commands ect are in index.js.
+Bandit was made pretty fast and its still in beta we will be adding all the commands ect.

 **Bot Information**
 + Language: Node.js